davidxhk/routingengine/README.md

 # Routing Engine

-This routing engine solution is a server application that adopts a custom-made JSON request-response protocol.
+This routing engine solution is a server application which is based on [WebSockets][websockets] and adopts a custom-made JSON request-response protocol.

 The JSON protocol has been designed for three kinds of users: